folio-org/stripes/doc/permissions.md

-## Permission enforcement on back-end and front-end

-A user is allowed to perform an operation only if they have the necessary permission.

-Almost all permissions are rigorously enforced by back-end modules -- e.g. mod-users simply will not allow someone without the `users.collection.get` permission to read collections of user records.
-In addition to this, the UI code also checks permissions, so that it can avoid offering the user operations that it knows will fail on the back-end.
-For example, a user without the `circulation.loans.item.put` permission is not offered the opportunity to renew a loan, since the attempt to do so would be rejected by the back-end module.

-A few permissions are checked only on the UI side: for example, the link to the Items UI module is displayed only to users who have the `module.items.enabled` permission.
-While a different UI could bypass such UI-only permissions, doing so would not violate security as the back-end permissions would still be checked.
-Omitting UI elements for which the relevant back-end features will not permit operations is a service to the user, not a security feature.

 ## Sources of permissions

 Permissions are defined in the module decriptors of FOLIO modules -- both back-end and front-end modules.
 When a module descriptor is posted to Okapi, one of the effects is that the permissions it defines are inserted into the available-permissions list.
 They are then available to be associated with individual users.